 But more than anything, the real draw here was just the beauty of the flowers and the overall landscape.

 I didn’t realize there was such a variety of tulips, and one tulip colour in particular really caught our eyes.
 I didn’t really like it at first because it seemed so unusual, but the more I looked at it the more I could appreciate it, especially as the sunlight hit the petals.
 They look like they’re made of bronze, don’t they?

 It’s often suggested to rent a bike and pedal along the actual tulip fields is to rent a bike.
 But frankly, after so much time spent in the garden, we got a bit tulip-ed out.

 Even on our way out of the garden, there were throngs of people still coming in, as well as going out.
-This is a hugely popular site, so I would recommend going as early in the day as possible, and go during the week instead of on the weekend, when the numbers of visitors would be at their peak.
+This is a hugely popular site, so I would recommend going as early in the day as possible.
+Also, try to go during the week instead of on the weekend, when the numbers of visitors would be at their peak.